Operation Thunderstorm

 Operation Thunderstorm was the codename for the Singapore Armed Forces's operation to contain refugees fleeing South Vietnam following the fall of Saigon in 1975.
+The operation was oversaw by Wong Kan Seng.

 Background

-Following the fall of Saigon on 30 April 1975, large numbers of South Vietnamese begun to flee Vietnam for fear of persecution heralding the arrival of the Vietnamese boat people.
+Following the fall of Saigon on 30 April 1975, large numbers of South Vietnamese begun to flee Vietnam for fear of persecution, heralding the arrival of the Vietnamese boat people.

 On 2 May 1975, the first wave of 300 refugees arrived in Singapore waters on board the vessel Truong Hai.
 A total of up to 8,355 refugees was believed to have entered Singapore waters during this period until 14 May 1975.

 During this period, Operation Thunderstorm was activated by MINDEF, making Singapore one of the first countries to stop refugees from entering its coastlines.
 The operation involved the Republic of Singapore Air Force, Republic of Singapore Navy, Singapore Army and the then-Marine Police (now the Police Coast Guard) as well as various government authorities and agencies.